Benecoder/unflyingDrone/README.md

 In my defence: I did work on this project alone and so there was never really anybody that I had to make the code readable for.
 If it makes a difference, this is a short explantion of what the code does under the right conditions:

+<h3>komplette Arbeit/Anhang</h3>
+The scientific paper where all the results are gathered.

 <h3>Sensors</h3>
 Reads the Sensor Data via i2c and calculates orientation in degrees.